Try these sustainable stocking stuffers and green gifts made by companies that are environmentally conscious and give the gift of green!

-This sustainable storage solution is the best green gift!
-You just press in your leftover food – half a lemon or a tomato for instance – and the silicone hugs the food.
+This sustainable stocking stuffer is such a great green gift!
+Called Food Huggers: you just press in your leftover food – half a lemon or a tomato for instance – and the silicone hugs the food.
 Stick it straight into the fridge and no need for a plastic baggie.
 Plus these food huggers are fully reusable after a pass through the dishwasher.

 My favorite is the avocado hugger because they help reduce the browning that usually occurs immediately after half an avocado goes back in the fridge.

 These make for a great sustainable stocking stuffer because they will reduce the number of plastic baggies in the fridge (and ultimately in our landfills and waterways).

 This year, I am a little obsessed with Little Seed Farm and its line of seasonal products.
 We talked above about the zero-waste packaging effort that the farm is making, but we haven’t covered that this is a farm with the happiest of goats!